 &lt;sup>7 FMLA is a job-protection statute, not a pay statute and, therefore, FMLA does not require that a faculty member be paid while on FMLA leave.
 However, a faculty member may be entitled to pay while on FMLA medical leave if the faculty member's medical leave is covered as an illness or other incapacity for a short duration, as addressed in Section D of this chapter or if such leave falls under the University's or Medical Center's Parental Leave policies (Section B, above).
 [6] Faculty members are eligible if they have worked for the University for at least one year and for 1,250 hours during the previous twelve months.
-Unpaid leave is granted for any of the following reasons: to care for the faculty member's newborn child after birth or placement for adoption or foster care, and to care for the faculty member's spouse, son or daughter, or parent who has a serious health condition, as documented by a Certification of Health Care Provider form submitted to Occupational Health.
+Unpaid leave is granted for any of the following reasons: to care for the faculty member's spouse, son or daughter, or parent who has a serious health condition, as documented by a Certification of Health Care Provider form submitted to Occupational Health.
 [6] The 12 weeks of FMLA medical leave discussed in this section run concurrently with, and are not in addition to, the 12 weeks of FMLA family leave addressed in Section C of this chapter.